HarshithaSolai/instafood-server/README.md

   npm start
 ```

-This application should now be running on `localhost`.
+This server should now be running on `localhost`.

 ### Deploy your own server